-Here are 15 traditional Indian foods made vegan so you can enjoy the amazing flavors of India in your own home:
+Here are 15 traditional Indian foods made vegan from our Food Monster App so you can enjoy the amazing flavors of India in your own home:

 1. Seitan Vindaloo

-7. Vegan Malai Kofta (Potato Dumplings in Spiced Tomato Sauce)
+7. Malai Kofta: Potato Dumplings in Spiced Tomato Sauce

 Kofta are meatballs or dumplings usually made with potatoes, cheese and/or meat.
-In this dish, the dumplings are made with potatoes and cashews and cooked in a delicious creamy spiced tomato sauce.
+In this Malai Kofta by Renee Press, the dumplings are made with potatoes and cashews and cooked in a delicious creamy spiced tomato sauce.

 8. Vegetable Biryani